flatcar-archive/flatcar-docs/os/cluster-discovery.md

 There are a few interesting things happening during this process.

 First, each machine is configured with the same discovery URL and etcd figured out what to do.
-This allows you to load the same Container Linux Config into an auto-scaling group and it will work whether it is the first or 30th machine in the group.
+This allows you to load the same Flatcar Linux Config into an auto-scaling group and it will work whether it is the first or 30th machine in the group.

 Second, machine 3 only needed to use one of the addresses stored in the discovery URL to connect to the cluster.
 Since etcd uses the Raft consensus algorithm, existing machines in the cluster already maintain a list of healthy members in order for the algorithm to function properly.
 This list is given to the new machine and it starts normal operations with each of the other cluster members.